acorn-io/acorn-oss-workshop/steps/acornfile.md

 The application’s containers have been created and exposed.
 Currently there are no secrets nor volumes as we did not define those top level elements in the Acornfile (yet).

 <details>
-  <summary markdown="span">If you are using a local cluster and are curious about...</summary>
+  <summary markdown="span">If you are using a local cluster and are curious about what happening under the hood...</summary>

-...what happened under the hood, we could see that a new Kubernetes namespace has been created in the cluster, this one is dedicated to our newly created acorn application:
+you could see that a new Kubernetes namespace has been created in the cluster, this one is dedicated to our newly created acorn application:

 ```
 $ kubectl get ns